 Ben: Well, howdy-ho, I want to interrupt today’s show to tell you about this wonderful, wonderful beverage that my friend Drew Canole has invented in his mad secret scientist labs in San Diego.
 It’s called Organifi Gold but it’s not the traditional gold I’ve talked about before.
 They have listened to their customers who are apparently all chocolate addicts and they’ve turned this gold, which is kind of similar to like the golden juice milk that you can get for $16 a freaking bottle at Whole Foods or the golden milk latte you can get at Starbucks that fills your body with chemicals of all varieties.

 This is like a homemade, very inexpensive premix chocolate version of that but it’s all healthy.
 It’s ginger, reishi mushroom, lemon balm and turkey tail, so it’s really nice for the evening as an anti-inflammatory and relaxant.
 And then, they added turmeric and black pepper extract and a lot of really rich chocolate flavor too.
 So, it’s all plant medicines from nature blended with chocolate.
 It’s good stuff.
 So, you drink this at night, sip away at it instead of having your giant fishbowl-sized glass of wine and your dark chocolate bar.
 You know who you are.
 Okay.
 So, you get a 20% discount.
-You go to Organifi, Organifi with an I, organifi.com/greenfield.
+You go to BenGreenfieldFitness.com/Organifi, Organifi with an I, and use the discount code mentioned there.

 I would also like to highlight to you the benefits of infrared light, particularly infrared light in a sauna.
 I have a sauna that is, unlike most infrared saunas, not one that microwaves your body because they use what’s called EMF shielding technology, meaning it blocks all the electromagnetic fields that can be harmful.
 But it’s also a sauna that generates these really–they’re very concentrated forms of infrared that causes you to break out in this sweat that detoxes your body because your skin is your largest detoxification organ from metals and chemicals and toxins.
 You may heat shock proteins if you stay in there 20 or 30 minutes, which increases your cellular resilience.